 If you purchase common stock in this offering, you will pay more for your shares than the tangible book value per share immediately prior to the completion of the offering.
-As a result of the offering, you will incur immediate dilution of \$ per share, representing the difference between the initial public offering price of \$ per share and our as adjusted tangible book value of \$ per share.
+As a result of the offering, you will incur immediate dilution of \$3.61 per share, representing the difference between the assumed initial public offering price of \$20.00 per share (the midpoint of the price range on the cover) and our as adjusted tangible book value of \$16.39 per share.
 Accordingly, if we were liquidated at our as-adjusted tangible book value, you would not receive the full amount of your investment.
 See "Dilution."